dashesy/SWE-agent/README.md

 Test

-To cache github issues for a later no-connection run
+To cache github issues for a later no-connection run (or use cached issues)

 ```bash
 export GITHUB_CACHE_DIR=problem_statements/